FranziskaRuffer/PublicationBiasInModeratorAnalysis/README.md

 primary care effectiveness interventions (Baskerville et al., 2012).

-The second script reproduces all theoretical analyses and the first four figure in the paper.
+The second script reproduces all theoretical analyses and the first four figure in the paper (see paper/Figures).

-Both scripts load all the necessary functions from this R package (see R folder), as well as all the necessary additional R packages in their correct version.
+Both scripts load all the necessary functions from this R package (see R folder), as well as all the necessary additional R packages in the versions used for the original analysis.